DawievLill/DataScience-871/content/python/python-basics.md

 ### Arithmetic

-Python will provide you with operators, think about these as special symbols that represent some form of computation.
-There are some operators that you are already comfortable with, even since primary school.
+Python makes use of several operators, think about these as special symbols that represent some form of computational process.
+There are some operators that you are already comfortable with.
 Think about the basic operations of addition, subtraction and multiplication.
-Python provides operators such as `+`, `-` and `*` to express these computations.
-We note that the division operator is represented by `/`, while we express exponentiation with the `**` operator. **NB**, the usage of the exponentiation operator is different from many other programming languages, so remember to use this instead of the more traditional `^` that is used in languages such as `Julia` and `R`.
+Python comes with operators such as `+`, `-`, `*` and `/` to express these computations.
+Note that we express exponentiation with the `**` operator.
+The usage of the exponentiation operator is different from many other programming languages, so remember to use this instead of the more traditional `^` that is used in languages such as `Julia` and `R`.
 In `Python` the `^` is a bitwise operator.
 You are not expected to know what a bitwise operator is and it won't really feature in our work.

 ````{tab} Python
 ```python